Manitoba Provincial Road 283

-Provincial Road 283 (PR 283) is a provincial road in Manitoba, Canada which succeeds Saskatchewan Highway 9 (Hwy 9) at the Saskatchewan provincial boundary and terminates at Manitoba Highway PTH 10 in The Pas.
+Provincial Road 283 (PR 283) is a 39.5 km east-west provincial road in the NorMan Region of Manitoba, Canada, connecting the town of The Pas with the Saskatchewan border, where it continues as Saskatchewan Highway 9 / Highway 55 (Saskota Flyway / Northern Woods and Water Route).

 PR 283 is paved for is entire length, and the speed limit is 100 km/h.
 It parallels the south bank of the Carrot River for its entire length.
 The highway is a part of the Northern Woods and Water Route.